cmuratori/computer_enhance/langs_to_asm.md

 Hopefully this will provide a growing quick-reference for people learning to read ASM to better understand the performance of their programs.

-# Using Godbolt
+# Using Compiler Explorer

-If it supports machine code output for your language, Godbolt is often the simplest way to get a quick glance at the ASM for small programs.
+If it supports machine code output for your language, Compiler Explorer is often the simplest way to get a quick glance at the ASM for small programs.
 You cannot "step through" the ASM to see what it's doing like you can in a debugger, but it lets you see multiple compilations of the same program at once, which can be very useful.

 * Go to [godbolt.org](godbolt.org).
 * Select your language from the language drop-down.